SharanSukesh/E-commerce-Linear-Regression-Project/README.md

 3. Evaluating the Model
 4. Examinnig the Residuals
 5. Analyzing our Coefficients

-## Hypotheses tested
-1. Engine efficiency has played a role in car sale trends over the last 5 years
-2. Engine efficiency to price plays an important role in car sale trends with respect to engine drive and car body
-  * With respect to engine drive
-  * With respect to the car body

 ## Ackowledgements
 * <a href='http://www.pieriandata.com'>Perian Data</a> - dataset